 Course Offerings: Click here for more information.

-Active-Duty Servicemembers using tuition assistance (TA) should speak with their Educational Services Officer (ESO) or counselor within their Military Service prior to enrolling at Cameron University.
+Active-Duty Service members wanting to utilize tuition assistance (TA) must speak with their Educational Services Officer (ESO) or counselor within their Military Service prior to enrolling at Cameron University.

 Tuition Assistance Top-Up: Does your college tuition cost more than what’s covered by the Department of Defense (DoD) Tuition Assistance (TA) program?
 Find out if you can get more money to help pay for school through the Tuition Assistance Top-Up program.
 Click here for more information.